stefanangrick/bis-data-dashboard/README.md

     source("refresh_bis_data.R")
     ```

 3. Once you have the data, call rmarkdown's `render()` function to create a dashboard for an economy of your choice, identified by [ISO 2-character code](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2), e.g. "JP" for Japan.
+Use "XM" for the euro area.

     ``` r
     rmarkdown::render("bis_dashboard.Rmd", params = list(ctr = "JP"), output_file = "bis_dashboard_JP.html")